Thomas-lj/seattleAirbnbPrice/README.md

 The important averaged features for the linear model are
 ![feature_weights](https://user-images.githubusercontent.com/43189719/196295575-72a1166e-d575-48fc-a7b8-4358ff124512.png)
+Among the most important features contributing positively to higher Airbnb prices are the areas Queen Anne, Cascade and Magnolia together with the feature accommodates (how many people the Airbnb accommodates).
+The features contributing negatively to a price prediction are Shared room (if yes, the room could be shared with someone else) and the areas Northgate and Delridge.
-, note that the categorical NaN features (weight~0) contributes barely anything to the model performance.
+The categorical NaN features (weight~0 in the above plot) contributes barely anything to the model performance.
 Future work can consider removing these features as they do not seem to change the model.

-## Linear Modelling
+## Conclusion
-- The Airbnbs in the South Lake Union has the highest fraction of booked Airbnb nights of all.
+- The Airbnbs areas in the Cascase and Capitol Hills hves the highest fraction of booked Airbnb nights of all while Interbay and Northbay have the lowest.
+- Airbnb prices are highest on Fridays and Saturdays.
+The cheapest season during the year is early in the year.
+If you want a cheaper trip, go during the weekdays in January.
+- The Airbnb prices are most importantly determined by the neighbourhood, how many people it accommodates and whether the room is shared.

 ## Contributing Members